svenpetersen1965/C64-Keyboard-Controlled-Kernal-Switch/README.md

 Board Rev. 0 does not provide this resistor.
 Here, a resistor has to be installed in the LED cable.
 DO NOT try to connect an LED without a resistor!!!
 Theis can damage the LED and also the processor of the Kernal Switcher.

 # REV. 1
 Revision 1 is released.
 The hardware Rev. 1 is tested ok.
-The documentation is still preliminary and in process of being updarted.
-It can be refered to the documentation of v0.1, a 220R resistor in the EXROM cable is not required anymore.
+The documentation is finished.